satwikbhasin/cryptography-basics/README.md

 # Text Encryption and Decryption Tool

-This Python tool implements a combination of three cryptographic techniques — **Substitution**, **Transposition**, and **Product Encryption** — to encrypt and decrypt messages.
-It allows for encryption and decryption of text using a user-defined key and demonstrates basic cryptography concepts.
+This Python tool implements a combination of three cryptographic techniques — Substitution, Transposition, and Product Encryption — to encrypt and decrypt messages.
+It was developed as part of the ICSI 526 Cryptography class at SUNY Albany.
+The tool demonstrates basic cryptography concepts and allows for encryption and decryption of text using a user-defined key.

 ## Features